kCTF VRP Setup

 1. Test your exploit - we recommend you to test it locally first, and run a GKE cluster to debug.

-2. If it is a 0day (there’s no patch for it on linus master branch yet), then send us a checksum of your working exploit to our form here.
+2. If it is a 0day (there’s no patch for it yet), then send us a checksum of your working exploit to our form here.
 You won’t share any technical details about the vulnerability, you will just record the fact you found something (as we only reward the first person that writes an exploit for a given bug, we use it to resolve the timing in case of an exploit collision).
 Make sure to submit the exploit checksum before there’s a public patch and to submit the full exploit within a week after the patch is public.
 If you take longer than a week, we might issue the reward to someone else.

 3. For 1days or once there is a public patch, test your exploit it on the lab environment.
 If you have troubles let us know in #kctf and we’ll help you figure out any problems.